 Number of Students: Approximately 2,000 undergraduates (6% international undergraduate population)

 Number of Faculty: 93 full time, 206 part time

-Minors and Pre-professional Programs: Accounting, Art History, Art Therapy, Arts for Communities, Arts Management, Asian Studies, Biology, Business Management, Chemistry, Creative Writing, Dance, Drama Therapy, Economics, English & World Literatures, Environmental Studies, Fashion Studies, Forensic Psychology, Gender & Sexuality Studies, Graphic Design, History, International Studies, Journalism, Justice Studies, Language Sciences, Music, Musical Theatre, Neuroscience, Philosophy, Photography, Political Science, Pre-dental, Pre-law, Pre-medical, Pre-veterinary, Psychology, Religious Studies, Social Work, Sociology, Speech-Language Pathology & Audiology, Studio Art, Theatre Arts
+Minors and Pre-professional Programs: Accounting, Art History, Art Therapy, Arts for Communities, Arts Management, Asian Studies, Biology, Business Management, Chemistry, Creative Writing, Dance, Drama Therapy, Economics, English and World Literatures, Environmental Studies, Fashion Studies, Forensic Psychology, Gender and Sexuality Studies, Graphic Design, History, International Studies, Journalism, Justice Studies, Language Sciences, Music, Musical Theatre, Neuroscience, Philosophy, Photography, Political Science, Pre-dental, Pre-law, Pre-medical, Pre-veterinary, Psychology, Religious Studies, Social Work, Sociology, Speech-Language Pathology and Audiology, Studio Art, Theatre Arts

-33% from New York State (of which 20% from New York City)
+33% from New York State (of which 24% are from New York City)

 61% from other states in the United States